Olivia Holm-Møller: Artistic development

 Her early works were inspired by her trips to London and to Italy, where she studied Etruscan and Greek reliefs.
 In addition to her own reliefs, she created etchings and woodcuts in a primitive, expressive style.
 She became increasingly attracted to painting, her breakthrough coming in 1914 with Niobe, depicting her reactions to the outbreak of the First World War in bright, bold colours.
 Throughout her life her paintings were inspired by Biblical and mythical stories, tempered by her Symbolist roots from artists such as J.F.
 Willumsen and, in particular, Ejnar Nielsen whom she depicted in several of her works.

 After the Second World War, Holm-Møller travelled widely with her colleague Jens Nielsen (1891-1978) visiting primitive communities.
 In 1950, a visit to Mexico revealed the similarities her works bore with those of José Clemente Orozco's expressive creations.
 When travelling, Holm-Møller sketched and etched, leaving her large-format paintings until she returned to Denmark.
 She worked consistently, painting until shortly before her death in Rungsted at the age of 95 on 3 November 1970.

-Many of the works of Olivia Holm-Møller and her companion Jens Nielsen can be see in Holstebro Art Museum.
+Many of the works of Olivia Holm-Møller and her companion Jens Nielsen can be seen in Holstebro Art Museum.
 In addition to her painting and sculpture work, she was also a printmaker, a woodcutter and an illustrator.

 Holm-Møller exhibited mainly at Den Frie Udstilling where she participated in 20 exhibitions from 1916 to 1968.
 In 1935, she also exhibited at the 1935 Brussels World Exposition.